vapor/docs/4.0/docs/fluent/schema.md

     .create()
 ```

 If a table or collection with the chosen name already exists, an error will be thrown.
-To ignore this, use `ignoreExisting`.
+To ignore this, use `.ignoreExisting()`.

 ### Update